libxsmm/parlooper/README.md

 ```
 void loop_body_func(int *ind)
 ```
 This function is called at the inner-most level of the generated loop-nest, and essentially it will perform the desired computation.
-The function *loop_body_func* gets as input an array of integers values which contains in the first N locations the values of the logical indices used in the nested loop in alphabetical order.
+The function *loop_body_func* gets as input an array of integer values which contains in the first N locations the values of the logical indices used in the nested loop in alphabetical order.
 In essense ind[0] corresponds to the value of the logical index *a* in the current nested-loop iteration, ind[1] corresponds to the value of the logical index *b* in the current nested-loop iteration etc. This index array is automatically allocated and initialized by PARLOOPER.
-By leveraging these values of the logical indices the user now can express the desired computation as a function of these logical indices.
+By leveraging the values of the logical indices the user can express the desired computation as a function of these logical indices.
 For convenience, we use as loop_body_function a C++ lambda expression.

 2. (Optional)  A function pointer to a function with signature:
 ```